Munmun Dutta

-Munmun Dutta (/bn/), is an Indian actress who works in Hindi television.
-She is best known for her portrayal of Babita Iyer in the Hindi sitcom Taarak Mehta Ka Ooltah Chashmah.
+Munmun Dutta (/bn/; born 28 September 1987), is an Indian actress who works in Hindi television.
+She made her television debut in Zee TV's 2004 series Hum Sab Baraati and is best known for her portrayal of Babita Iyer in the Hindi sitcom Taarak Mehta Ka Ooltah Chashmah.

 Early life and education

-Dutta was born on 28 September 1987 in Durgapur, West Bengal.
+Dutta was born in Durgapur, West Bengal on 28 September 1987.
 She completed a master's degree in English.
 In Kolkata, she used to perform as a child singer for Akashvani and Doordarshan.
 She made her acting debut in Zee TV's 2004 serial Hum Sab Baraati.
 Her first film role was in Kamal Haasan's Mumbai Xpress.
 In 2006, she appeared in the film Holiday.